Join 10,000 other counsellors & educators & get exclusive resources delivered straight to your inbox.

 It’s common for students to have a room to themselves equipped with the basics (single bed, desk, wardrobe, etc.) but to share the facilities such as the kitchen and the bathroom with 3-10 fellow students.

-The upside is that universities are trusted as reputable providers, and it can keep things simple for first-years, especially those moving from abroad.
+The upside is that universities are trusted as reputable providers, and they can keep things simple for first-years, especially those moving from abroad.